Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET project-infos

 This API endpoint allows you to retrieve information for a specific project record in Ezus.
-To do so, you need to specify the project's reference and the alternative number in your query parameter.
+To do so, you need to specify the project's reference and optionnaly the alternative number in your query parameter.

 ```shell
 curl --location 'https://api.ezus.app/project-infos?reference=project_reference' \